timknight/craft-macro-kit/README.markdown

 ## Installation

-To install Macro Kit, use one of the following:
+To install Macro Kit, follow these steps:

-Coming soon...
+1. Install with Composer using `composer require timknight/craft-macro-kit`
+2. Install the plugin in the Craft Control Panel under `Settings > Plugins`

+Macro Kit is also available in the Craft Plugin Store available in the Control Panel.

 ## Usage